F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 distribution is computed taking into consideration both the service weights and cluster ratio.<br>
 However, the ratio of the clusters those haven't hosted any services linked to the concerned route are not taken into consideration while computing the final ratio.<br>

+**Note:**
-**Note:** Cluster wise ratio for traffic distribution is supported in HA as well as non-HA CIS environment.
+* Cluster wise ratio for traffic distribution is supported in HA as well as non-HA CIS environment.
+* Ratio is only supported for NextGen Routes and Virtual Server CR.

 ### Cluster adminState to enable/disable/offline a cluster
 adminState can be provided for a cluster to dictate the state of a particular cluster.
 Supported values for adminState are [enable, disable, offline]<br>
 By default clusters are in enabled state.<br>
-**adminState: enable**, allow connections to the pool members in the cluster.<br>
+**adminState: enable**, all new connections are allowed to the pool members from the cluster.<br>
-**adminState: disable**, disallow new connections but allow existing connections to drain for the pool members in the cluster.<br>
+**adminState: disable**, all new connections except those which match an existing persistence session are not allowed for the pool members from the cluster.<br>
-**adminState: offline**, force immediate termination of all connections to the pool members in the cluster.
+**adminState: offline**, no new connections are allowed to the pool members from the cluster, even if they match an existing persistence session.

 ## Known issues
 *  Pool members are not getting populated for extended service in ratio mode